mommermi/mommermi.github.io/_posts/2020-04-22-automated-cloud-detection-with-machine-learning.markdown

 model takes only a matter of seconds, it takes up to an hour for the *ResNet* approach.

+For the full analysis, please refer to the [publication in the Astronomical Journal](https://iopscience.iop.org/article/10.3847/1538-3881/ab744f) or the [arxiv pre-print version](https://arxiv.org/abs/2003.11109) of this publication.

 # Conclusions

 I fully recommend the feature-extracted approach, as it easily